 - Difficulty in maintaining limb dexterity (this happens in rare cases)

-How are Spinal Conditions Diagnosed
+How is Spinal Conditions Diagnosed?

 When a patient reports symptoms that may indicate a cervical degenerative disorder, the doctor physically examines the patient and asks them a set of questions to determine the exact symptoms and the time for which they have persisted.
 They then recommend a set of tests to investigate the exact source and the cause of the problem.